python/cpython/Doc/library/ctypes.rst

 .. class:: c_byte

-   Represents the C :ctype:`signed char` datatype, and interprets the value as small integer.
+   Represents the C :c:type:`signed char` datatype, and interprets the value as small integer.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_char

-   Represents the C :ctype:`char` datatype, and interprets the value as a single character.
+   Represents the C :c:type:`char` datatype, and interprets the value as a single character.
 The constructor accepts an optional string initializer, the length of the string must be exactly one character.

 .. class:: c_char_p

-   Represents the C :ctype:`char *` datatype when it points to a zero-terminated string.
+   Represents the C :c:type:`char *` datatype when it points to a zero-terminated string.
 For a general character pointer that may also point to binary data, ``POINTER(c_char)`` must be used.
 The constructor accepts an integer address, or a string.